manideepamara/manideepamara.github.io/README.md

-# manideepamara.github.io
+# manideepamara.github.

-Config files for my GitHub profile.
+Following are the the demo pages to my recent works
 <a href="/carousel">Carousel Demo</a>
 <a href="/snakegame">Snake Game</a>